CmrCrabs/NEA/paperwork.typ

   - $L_"env_reflected"$ is the reflectioned light from the environemnt

 ==== Normalisation @Blinn-Phong @Specular-Highlight When computing lighting using vectors, we are only concerned with the direction of a given vector not the magnitude.
-In order to ensure the dot product of 2 vectors is equal to the cosine of their angle we normalise the vectors.
-For notation, a vector $arrow(A)$ when normalised is represented with $hat(A)$.
+In order to ensure the dot product of 2 vectors is equal to the cosine of their angle we normalise the vectors. henceforth, a vector $arrow(A)$ when normalised is represented with $hat(A)$.
   $ arrow(A) dot arrow(B) = abs(A) abs(B) cos theta $
   $ hat(A) = arrow(A) / abs(A) => abs(hat(A)) = 1 $
   $ therefore hat(A) dot hat(B) = cos theta $